 The zonal flow has been calculated for any Kelvin mode.
-Our results can thus be applied to other azimuthal forcing, such as libration.
-This m = 0 forcing has been studied in a cylinder by Wang (1970); Noir et al. (2010); Busse (2010); Lopez & Marques (2011); Sauret et al. (2012).
+Our results can thus be applied to other azimuthal forcings, such as libration.
+This m = 0 forcing has been studied in a cylinder by Wang (1970), Noir et al. (2010), Busse (2010), Lopez & Marques (2011) and Sauret et al. (2012).
 Wang (1970) provided an expression for the zonal flow far from resonant conditions.
 The present work is expected to apply when a Kelvin mode is resonantly excited.
 If this mode is the dominant harmonic response, the three contributions that have been calculated here can be used to compute the zonal flow.
 Contrarily to precession, we have seen that the zonal flow generated by Kelvin modes with m = 0 is not necessarily retrograde.
 We have in particular shown that it becomes prograde for large aspect ratios.

 Our results should also be useful to describe the dynamics of interacting Kelvin modes.
-Having a good description of the zonal flow they generate is indeed essential to predict correctly the evolution of their amplitudes.
-It would therefore be interesting to revisit, in light of the present results, the weakly nonlinear analyses that have been published on the elliptic instability (Waleffe 1989; Mason & Kerswell 1999; Eloy et al. 2003) and on other parametric instabilities in a cylinder (Kerswell 1999; Racz & Scott 2008; Lagrange et al. 2011, 2016).
+Having a good description of the zonal flow they generate is indeed essential in predicting correctly the evolution of their amplitudes.
+It would, therefore, be interesting to revisit, in light of the present results, the weakly nonlinear analyses that have been published on the elliptic instability (Waleffe 1989; Mason & Kerswell 1999; Eloy, Le Gal & Le Dizès 2003) and on other parametric instabilities in a cylinder (Kerswell 1999; Racz & Scott 2008; Lagrange et al. 2011, 2016).
 Our calculation gives a way to estimate the geostrophic feedback.
-This would certainly help to gain insight into the transition between wave turbulence and geostrophic turbulence when the Ekman number is increased (Le Reun et al. 2019).
+This would certainly help to gain insight into the transition between wave turbulence and geostrophic turbulence when the Ekman number is increased (Le Reun, Favier & Le Bars 2019).

 Our analysis has considered Kelvin modes in a cylinder but a similar approach can be developed in a sphere.
 Kelvin modes are well known in this geometry (Bryan 1889; Greenspan 1968) and they can also be resonantly excited (Aldridge & Toomre 1969).
 The zonal flow that is generated by their interaction in the bulk and in the boundary layer can be calculated by the same method.
-It gives us a hope to possibly predict the complex zonal flow that has been observed in this geometry when a Kelvin mode is resonantly excited (Morize et al. 2010).
-Note however that for other geometries as the spherical shell, one would have to consider the presence of internal shear layers (Kerswell 1995; Le Dizès & Le Bars 2017) and attractors (Rieutord & Valdettaro 1997, 2018) in the harmonic response to possibly describe the induced zonal flow (Tilgner 2007; Favier et al. 2014; Lin & Noir 2020; Le Dizès 2020).
+It gives us hope to possibly predict the complex zonal flow that has been observed in this geometry when a Kelvin mode is resonantly excited (Morize et al. 2010).
+Note, however, that for other geometries as the spherical shell, one would have to consider the presence of internal shear layers (Kerswell 1995; Le Dizès & Le Bars 2017) and attractors (Rieutord & Valdettaro 1997, 2018) in the harmonic response to possibly describe the induced zonal flow (Tilgner 2007; Favier et al. 2014; Le Dizès 2020; Lin & Noir 2021).

-We are grateful to Hugh Blackburn and Thomas Albrecht for providing their numerical results.
-Donglai Gao thanks the Chinese Science Council for financing a two-year scholarship.
+Acknowledgements.
+We are grateful to H. Blackburn and T. Albrecht for providing their numerical results.

+Funding.
+D. Gao thanks the Chinese Science Council for financing a two-year scholarship.

-Declaration of Interests.
+Declaration of interests.
 The authors report no conflict of interest.